Regulators reviewing predatory lending tactics that spiked in 2026

 Quick Answer

 In 2026, predatory lending tactics surged across fintech platforms, rent-to-own schemes, and earned wage access products.
 The CFPB documented a 34% increase in consumer complaints tied to deceptive loan terms.
-As of July 2026, regulators in 12 states have launched active investigations into high-cost credit products targeting low-income and gig-economy borrowers.
+Regulators in 12 states have launched active investigations into high-cost credit products targeting low-income and gig-economy borrowers.

 Predatory lending tactics 2026 have expanded well beyond traditional payday storefronts.
 The Consumer Financial Protection Bureau reported a sharp rise in complaints involving hidden fees, misleading APR disclosures, and automated rollover charges across digital lending platforms, according to CFPB complaint database data.
 These tactics now reach borrowers through smartphone apps, employer benefit portals, and buy-now-pay-later checkout flows.